Efficient quantum state tomography with convolutional neural networks: Abstract

 \section{Abstract}

-Modern day quantum simulators can prepare a wide variety of quantum states but extracting observables from the resulting ”quantum data” often poses a challenge.
+Modern day quantum simulators can prepare a wide variety of quantum states but the accurate estimation of observables from tomographic measurement data often poses a challenge.
 We tackle this problem by developing a quantum state tomography scheme which relies on approximating the probability distribution over the outcomes of an informationally complete measurement in a variational manifold represented by a convolutional neural network.
 We show an excellent representability of prototypical ground- and steady states with this ansatz using a number of variational parameters that scales polynomially in system size.
 This compressed representation allows us to reconstruct states with high classical fidelities outperforming standard methods such as maximum likelihood estimation.
-Furthermore, it achieves a reduction of the root mean square errors of observables by up to an order of magnitude compared to their direct estimation from experimental data.
+Furthermore, it achieves a reduction of the estimation error of observables by up to an order of magnitude compared to their direct estimation from experimental data.